tymyrddin/blue-devsecops/source/docs/notes/story.md

 ### The infinite loop

-DevOps is visualized as an infinite loop, describing all the comprising phases:
+DevOps is visualised as an infinite loop, describing all the comprising phases:

 ![Infinite loop](../../_static/images/loop.png)